Artist’s Statement September 2017

 Artist’s Statement February 2017:

-Described recently* as “in the stream of Modernist Abstraction”, my work explores surfaces in two different ways.
+My work has been described as “in the stream of Modernist Abstraction”.
+It explores surfaces in two different ways.
 In the one, evocations of light on the surface of the sea emanate a life-giving energy or ‘prana’.
 In the other strand of my work, each piece is itself a surface, like a close up section of a time-worn wall.

 The meditative wave upon wave of the ‘Seascapes’ looks different from the ‘Wall Fragments’ but the multilayered way of making the latter is similar.
 I replicate the patina of age: the surface is built up in layers which are successively scored,obliterated and overpainted; the process corresponding to the imprints of experience and loss, the workings of memory and forgetting.